Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ### Features Left to Implement

-- A page of short videos to show how the club has benefitted childrens' reading skills.
+- An interactive Calendar so classes could be booked online
+- A newsletter sign up section

 ## Testing

 The website was tested on Chrome and Safari browers.
-The website was tested on desktop, laptop, tablet and mobile size screens.
+The website was tested on desktop, laptop, tablet and mobile size screens (Devices tested on: iPhone 11 and 12, Samsung Galaxy S22, iPad, iMac pro 15in screen, iMac 27in screen).
 The links were tested on the deployed site, and the form was tested.
 All images were resized and saved for web using Adobe Photoshop, which ensured they were compressed for best file size.